MoisesLozano/final-project/readme.md

 8.10.2022 awaiting for mongo db to allow me access to my account after not being able to log in. in the mean time i attempted to make my car start from a certain spot

-8.11.2022 mongo db has yet to get back to me on my account. having trouble keeping the image flipped after
+8.11.2022 mongo db has yet to get back to me on my account. having trouble keeping the image flipped after refresh

+8.13.2022 Still attempting to get access to my account on mongodb.